Bean Chili Recipe

 Protein Alternatives

-Ground turkey or ground chicken makes an excellent substitute for beef if you prefer lighter options or need to reduce saturated fat.
+Ground turkey or chicken substitutes well for beef.
 Use the same amount (2 pounds) and follow the same browning method.
-Keep in mind that turkey and chicken are much leaner than 80% ground beef, so you may need to add a tablespoon of olive oil to the pot to prevent sticking and provide fat for blooming the spices.
-The chili will have a slightly different flavor profile—milder and less rich—but it’s still delicious.
-For a vegetarian version, simply omit the meat entirely and add two more cans of beans, or use plant-based ground meat substitutes.
+However, turkey and chicken are leaner than 80% beef, so add a tablespoon of olive oil to prevent sticking and provide fat for blooming spices.
+As a result, the chili will be milder and less rich but still delicious.
+For vegetarian, omit meat and add two more cans of beans, or use plant-based ground meat.

 Serving Suggestions & Toppings

-The beauty of chili lies in the endless topping possibilities.
-Set up a topping bar so everyone can customize their bowl exactly how they like it.
+The beauty of chili lies in endless topping possibilities.
+Therefore, set up a topping bar so everyone can customize their bowl.

 Classic Toppings